(Amazon UK link) |

-The DVD claims to be a ‘deliciously charming comedy’ but we’ve learned from experience that films labelled in this way tend to be dramas with some amusing moments, admittedly, but just as much that is poignant or even tragic.
+The DVD claims to be a ‘deliciously charming comedy’.
+But we’ve learned from experience that films labelled in this way tend to be dramas.
+They might have some amusing moments, but just as much that is poignant or even tragic.
 That’s certainly the case for ‘Mrs Henderson Presents, which is set in wartime London and is based on a true story.

 Judi Dench plays the title role, as Laura Henderson, a recently-widowed society woman with a great deal of wealth.
-She really has little idea what she’s going to do, now she no longer has a role as wife, so her friend Margot suggests some nice activities for elderly widows.
-Some of the light and amusing scenes follow, as Laura tries various clubs or hobbies.
+She really has little idea what she’s going to do, now she no longer has a role as wife.
+So her friend Margot suggests some nice activities for elderly widows.
+Some light and amusing scenes follow, as Laura tries various clubs or hobbies.
 She then decides to follow her friend’s final suggestion - to buy things.
 But instead of purchasing clothes or jewellery, she buys a run-down theatre.

 Mr Van Damm (Bob Hoskins) is proposed as her new manager, once the Windmill Theatre is ready to be used.
 Their working relationship begins in a stormy way, but he is hired anyway, as Laura wants someone who is willing to stand up for what he believes to be right.
 She wants to run musical theatre reviews; he suggests a suitable name, and also running continually through the day, rather than just a matinee and evening performance, as run by other theatres.